Quasi-eigenstates

 method of

-The output is shown in Fig. 1(b), which is also localized around the vacancy and shows a 3-fold rotational symmtery, much similar to the exact eigenstate in Fig. 1(a).
+The output is shown in Fig. 1.
+It is clear that the eigenstate and quasi-eigenstate are localized around the vacancy with a 3-fold rotational symmetry.